RyanMcG/incise/README.md

-    -m, --method           :serve   serve, once, or deploy -i, --in-dir                    The directory to get source from -o, --out-dir                   The directory to put content into
+    -m, --method           :serve   serve, once, or deploy -i, --in-dir                    The directory to get source from -o, --out-dir                   The directory to put content into -u, --uri-root                  The path relative to the out-dir to root stefon assets at

 ## Running specs